samson06/tests-technique/README.md

 'My Event' is an application to manage musical events (proposed by _**ADEO Services**_ for _**technical tests**_).
 'My Event' is simple RESTful web service using Spring and Java.
 This web service provides an in-memory musical events management **Back-End** service, with the capability to :
-- Retrieve a list of musical events and their relationships in the system.
+- Get a list of musical events and their relationships in the system.
 - Delete a musical events and their relationships in the system.
 - Update musical events information in the system.
-- Retrieve a filtered list (one band has a member with the name matching the given pattern) of musical events in the system.
+- Get a filtered list (one band has a member with the name matching the given pattern) of musical events in the system.
-- Retrieve a musical events by her technical identifier.
+- Find a musical events by her technical identifier.
 - Save or persist a musical events information .

 For the Front-end, the user interface allows to :